Founding partner cohort open. A small group of brands and agencies shaping what gets built next.Apply

 A solid GEO strategy involves three repeating cycles:

-Monitor: continuously query AI engines with your most important market queries.
-What does ChatGPT say when someone asks about your category?
-Are you mentioned?
+Monitor: continuously query AI engines with the most important market queries.
+What does ChatGPT say when someone asks about the category?
+Is the brand mentioned?
 Is a competitor mentioned instead?

 Analyze: go beyond "are we mentioned?" to "why?".
 What content is being cited?
-What competitor is getting recommended and what do they have that you don't?
+What competitor is getting recommended, and what do they have that the brand doesn't?

 Optimize: act on the analysis.
 Create the content gaps that AI engines are missing.
 Build authority in the citation sources that matter.
-Establish your brand entity clearly.
+Establish the brand entity clearly.

 Why now?